SaintHossam/Dynamic-News-Marquee-using-ACF-Repeater/README.md

 # Dynamic News Marquee using ACF Repeater

-This plugin/module displays a scrolling news ticker (marquee) on your WordPress site, pulling content dynamically using ACF Pro's Repeater field.
+A sleek, jQuery-powered scrolling news ticker for WordPress, dynamically driven by ACF Pro Repeater fields.
+Easily manage dynamic headlines or announcements from the WordPress admin and display them on the frontend with smooth marquee animation.

 ## Features
-- Built with Advanced Custom Fields (Pro) Repeater
+- Integrated with ACF Pro Repeater for flexible content management
+- Smooth marquee effect powered by jQuery
+- Fully responsive and lightweight
 - Customizable speed, direction, and style
-- Fully responsive and lightweight
+- Easy to embed into any WordPress theme template or section
-- Perfect for displaying dynamic announcements, headlines, or promotions
+- Ideal for dynamic announcements, headlines, or promotional news strips

 ## Usage
 1. Create a Repeater field group named `marquee_items`
-2. Inside it, add a `Text` subfield named `headline`
+2. Add a `Text` subfield named `headline`
-3. Populate the repeater with the desired news items
+3. Populate the repeater with your desired scrolling headlines
-4. Place the shortcode or template snippet in your theme
+4. Place the template code or shortcode where you want the marquee to appear

-## Example Code
+## Coming Soon
+- WordPress shortcode version for easier integration
+- Admin settings for animation speed and delay
+- Optional auto-pause on hover